 Ultrarunning is defined as running anything longer than a marathon (26.2 miles).
 But ultraruns are commonly 50- or 100-mile races, and are often run on trails and in mountainous terrain.

 One hundred-milers don't require running that distance during training.
 The key is to get to the starting line fresh and injury free.
-Logging 50 or 60 miles a week in the six months before the race is enough.
-Try to include six or seven runs in excess of six hours and at least one 50-miler about two months before the race.
+Logging 50-60 miles a week in the 6 months before the race is enough.
+Try to include 6-7 runs in excess of 6 hours and at least one 50-miler about 2 months before the race.
 Getting used to being on your feet for extended periods of time is important.
 Train wearing the equipment you plan to wear during the race, such as a fuel belt or pack that will hold water bottles and items such as nutrition bars and blister remedies.

-Only the most elite runner will run the entire course.
+Only the most elite runners will run the entire course.
 A strong walker can rest muscle groups while losing little time.
 Many a walker has passed a struggling runner late in a race.

 Runners should determine what food and drink works in training and then make sure that it will be at medical/supply checkpoints along the course.
 Options should include water, sports drinks, energy bars, and energy gels.